 River City Girls Zero

 River City Girls Zero (released in Japan as Shin Nekketsu Kouha: Kunio-tachi no Banka) is actually a sequel to Nekketsu Kouha Kunio-kun.
-The game follows Kunio and his girlfriend, Misako (yes, the same Misako from River City Girls), as they team up to rescue their kidnapped friend Riki from a rival gang.
+The game follows Kunio and his girlfriend Misako, as they team up to rescue their kidnapped friend Riki from a rival gang.
 The twist?
-The kidnappers frame Kunio for the crime, so he’s gotta clear his name while punching his way through waves of delinquents.
-The story’s simple but packed with that classic Kunio-kun charm, over the top drama, ridiculous rival gangs, and plenty of "I’ll get you for this!" energy.
+The kidnappers frame Kunio for the crime, so he's gotta clear his name while punching his way through waves of delinquents.
+The story's simple but packed with that classic Kunio-kun charm, over the top drama, ridiculous rival gangs, and plenty of «I'll get you for this!» energy.

 GAME DATASHEET